In relationships of all kinds, the conflict of independence-dependence can be one of the stickiest issues that people have to deal with.

 When you adopt a defensive manner when you are expressing what you want, the other person usually energetically “steps back” and can shut down any connection or line of communication.

 Be aware of your energy as you express yourself.
-If you're unclear how you "come off" to others, ask a trusted friend for some honest feedback.
+If you’re unclear how you “come off” to others, ask a trusted friend for some honest feedback.
+Don’t accuse the other person but tell what you’re seeing about your behavior and what’s going on with you.

 Become aware of your tone of voice, your non-verbal mannerisms and your words.
 You may be surprised at the feedback that you get when you ask.